HamzaElshafie/CUDA_Kernels/softmax/online_softmax.md

 ## Why online softmax exists

-Safe softmax is stable, but it assumes you can compute a row wise max and a row wise normalisation term efficiently:
+Safe softmax is numerically stable, but it relies on being able to compute a **row wise maximum** and a **row wise normalisation term** in one go:

 $$
 y_i = \frac{e^{x_i - m}}{\sum_{j=0}^{N-1} e^{x_j - m}}